-5.99.
-To progress from year one (Part 1) to year two (Parts 2 and 3) a student must meet any programme or pathway requirements and take and pass modules to the value of 120 credits.
+- 5.98.
+To progress from developmental year one to developmental year two, a student must meet any programme and pathway requirements, and: - i. take modules to the value of at least 90 credits; and. - ii. pass modules to the value of at least 90 credits; and, - iii. have resit or first sits attempts remaining in any failed modules.

-- 5.100.
-A student who fail to progress may resit or retake failed modules, up to the permitted number of attempts. - 5.101.
-A student who meets the requirement for progression based on the value of academic credits taken and passed, but does not meet the programme or pathway requirements for progression due to failure in a core module may, subject to the approval of the Subject Examination Board: - i. transfer to another pathway or programme for which they meet the requirements; - ii. resit the required modules at the next available opportunity, where attempts remain.
+- 5.99.
+A student who fail to progress may resit or retake failed modules, up to the permitted number of attempts. - 5.100.
+Where a student meets the requirements for progression based on the value of academic credits taken and passed, but does not meet the programme or pathway requirements for progression due to failure in a core module, the student may, subject to the approval of the Subject Examination Board: - i. transfer to another pathway or programme for which they meet the requirements; or, - ii. resit the required modules at the next available opportunity, where attempts remain.
 Failure at resit of a core module is likely to lead to deregistration if there is no suitable programme to which the student may transfer.

+- 5.101.
+To be eligible for the award of MClinDent, a student must: - i. meet the requirements for the approved programme for which they are registered; - ii. meet the requirements for the duration of registration; - iii. meet the total credit value for the award (see below) by passing all modules; - iv. meet the minimum credit requirements at the level of the award (see below); - v. not exceed the maximum credit value at the lowest level for the award (see below); - vi. meet the progression requirements (see below); - vii. achieve a minimum College Mark of 50.0.

 - 5.102.
-To be eligible for the award of MClinDent, a student must: - i. meet the requirements for the approved programme for which they are registered; - ii. meet the requirements for the period of study; - iii. meet the total credit value for the award (see below); - iv. meet the minimum credit requirements at the level of the award (see below); - v. not exceed the maximum credit value at the lowest level for the award (see below); - vi. meet the progression requirements (see below); - vii. pass all modules and parts of the programme; - viii. achieve a minimum College Mark of 50.0.

-- 5.103.
-To be eligible for the award of MClinDent, a student must: - i. take modules to the value of 360 credits; - ii. take modules to a minimum value of 330 credits at Level 7; - iii. where modules are not at Level 7, take a maximum of 30 credits at Levels 5 or 6; - iv. pass modules to the value of 360 credits. - 5.104.
+To be eligible for the award of MClinDent, a student must: - i. take modules to the value of 360 credits; - ii. take modules to a minimum value of 330 credits at Level 7; - iii. where modules are not at Level 7, take a maximum of 30 credits at Levels 5 or 6; - iv. pass modules to the value of 360 credits. - 5.103.
 Provision for advanced standing may apply where individual cases allow for it, and the advanced standing is approved.
-In such cases, the value of academic credit required shall be reduced accordingly. - 5.105.
-Any modules not at Level 7 must be at Levels 5 or 6.
+In such cases, the value of academic credit required shall be reduced accordingly.